elastic/apm/specs/agents/tracing-instrumentation-aws-lambda.md

 ### Flushing during a grace period

-When the agent calls `flush` during a [grace period](transport.md#transport-errors), or when entering a grace period while the agent waits for the flush to succeed, the agent MUST immediately return from the flush method.
+When the agent calls `flush` during a [grace period](transport.md#transport-errors), or when it enters a grace period while flushing, the agent MUST immediately return from the flush method.